 Boots will regularly send you personalised offers, which you can find in your Advantage Card account online or via the Boots app, which is available to download via iTunes and Google Play.

-SAVVY TIP: if you are 60 or over, you can sign up to their Over 60s Rewards scheme to get 10 points for every £1 you spend.
+SAVVY TIP: if you are 60 or over, you can sign up to their Over 60s Rewards scheme to get 10 points for every £1 you spend on certain brands (including Boots pharmaceuticals and No 7).
 You can also get 25% off your first pair of glasses at Boots Opticians and extra points at Boots Hearingcare.

 Points per pound: four points for every £1.

 For every transaction you make in store or online at M&S using you Sparks card, you receive 10 sparks for every £1 you spend (some products may be excluded including baby milk products and lottery tickets).
 You also receive a bonus of 10 sparks for every transaction.